Understanding NIS2 Requirements for ICS Networks

 What is NIS2?

 NIS2, or the Network and Information Security (NIS) Directive 2, is an EU directive aimed at enhancing cyber resilience across the Union.
 It builds upon the original NIS Directive but extends its scope, requirements, and enforcement measures.
-The directive is designed to address the evolving threat landscape and improve the overall security posture of critical infrastructure across member states.
+The directive addresses gaps exposed by ransomware campaigns targeting hospitals, pipelines, and utilities, and tightens security requirements for critical infrastructure across member states.

 Key Changes in NIS2